 - In June 2014 Florida enacted a law that encourages private companies to offer flood insurance.
 The legislation permits four types of flood coverage – a standard policy, which resembles National Flood Insurance Program coverage, and three enhanced policies.
 To encourage market growth, the law allows insurers to file their own rates until October 1, 2019.
 After that, rates will be subject to regulatory approval.

-The National Flood Insurance Program: Before Congress passed the National Flood Insurance Act in, the national response to flood disasters had been to build dams, levees and other structures to hold back flood waters, a policy that may have encouraged building in flood zones.
+The National Flood Insurance Program: Before Congress passed the National Flood Insurance Act in 1968, the national response to flood disasters had been to build dams, levees and other structures to hold back flood waters, a policy that may have encouraged building in flood zones.

 The National Flood Insurance Act created the National Flood Insurance Program (NFIP), which was designed to stem the rising cost of taxpayer funded relief for flood victims and the increasing amount of damage caused by floods.
 The NFIP has three components: to provide flood insurance, floodplain management and flood hazard mapping.
 Federal flood insurance is only available where local governments have adopted adequate floodplain management regulations for their floodplain areas as set out by NFIP.
 More than 20,000 communities across the country participate in the program.
 NFIP coverage is also available outside of the high-hazard areas.

-Legislation was enacted in 1994 to tighten enforcement of flood insurance requirements.
-Regulators can now fine banks with a pattern of failure to enforce the law, and lenders can purchase flood insurance on behalf of homeowners who fail to buy it themselves, then bill them for coverage.
+Legislation was enacted in 1994 to tighten enforcement.
+Regulators can now fine banks that consistently fail to enforce the law, and lenders can purchase flood insurance on behalf of homeowners who fail to buy it themselves, then bill them for coverage.
 The law includes a provision that denies federal disaster aid to people who have been flooded twice and have failed to purchase insurance after the first flood.

 Buildings constructed in a floodplain after a community has met regulations must conform to elevation requirements.
 When repair, reconstruction or improvement to an older building equals or exceeds 50 percent of its market value, the structure must be updated to conform to current building codes.
 A 2007 NFIP study on the benefits of elevating buildings showed that due to significantly lower premiums, homeowners can usually recover the higher construction costs in less than five years for homes built in a “velocity” zone, where the structure is likely to be subject to wave damage, and in five to 15 years in a standard flood zone.
 The Federal Emergency Management Agency (FEMA) estimates that buildings constructed to NFIP standards suffer about 80 percent less damage annually that those not built in compliance.